-COURSE CODE TITLE CREDITS 3 (3Th) U24PT3MJ02 Rigid Packaging Conversion Processes (Sem-III Major) Course 1.
-Understand the various conversion processes employed in the manufactigid packages. cturing of Objectives: 2.
-Understand the principle of working of the machines used in the convergencesses. ersion Course Outcomes: Learners will be able to: 1.
-Explain the various box conversion processes for making rigid boxes of based materials.
-2. Explain the various conversion processes for making rigid packaging of materials.
-3. Describe the processes for making special containers with the help of of various packaging materials.
-4. Choose a specific rigid conversion process based on the understanding of the product and its market. out of plastic
+COURSE CODE TITLE CREDITS 3 (3Th) U24PT3MJ02 Rigid Packaging Conversion Processes (Sem-III Major) Course Objectives: Understand the various conversion processes employed in the manufactigid packages.
+Understand the principle of working of the machines used in the conv = Objectives. processes.
+Course Learners will be able to: 1.
+Explain the various box conversion processes for making rigid boxes based materials.
+2. Explain the various conversion processes for making rigid packaging materials. out of plastic Outcomes: 3.
+Describe the processes for making special containers with the help of of various packaging materials.4.
+Choose a specific rigid conversion process based on the understanding of the product and its market.